 Write down an extensive list of all the tools your company has or pays for, including what it is used for, how often it’s used, and give it an overall score.
 Then cut those tools at the bottom of the list.
 Sounds easy enough, and this will keep your list of tools organized and concise.
 It’s also alright if you don’t cut anything, but this just means you should take extra care that the entire team knows the value of every tool you use.

 It also is a great way for you to determine areas where you may be missing a proper tool or uncover opportunities to use one tool that does more than just one task.
-Take a conversation assistant like Ciara for example.
-This could replace your dialer, transcriber, playbooks, and more because it has all the features you need in one!
+Take an in-call assistant like Ciara for example.
+This could replace your transcriber, note-taking tool, sales playbooks, and more because it has all the features you need in one!
+On top of that, it automatically pushes information to your CRM and even lets you update specific fields.
+This way, moving back and forth between your CRM before and after every call becomes unnecessary.
 Just ensure that any tool you add will fit into your workflow and enhance your existing processes.

 3. Set goals & reward excellence